L3B0W5K1/CTF-WRITEUPS/picoCTF/Transformation/README.md

             out += chr((l & 0x00FF))
         print(out)

-since each character here are made out of 2 characters in the flag
+since each character here are made out of 2 characters from the flag